imagej/imagej.github.io/_pages/plugins/trackmate/manual-tracking.md

 The **Quality threshold** and the **Distance tolerance** settings allow to tune the tool.
 A quality threshold of 0.5 means that the spot found must have a quality of at least 50% of the first spot to be accepted.
 A distance tolerance of 2 means that it must not be further away than twice the radius of the first spot to be accepted.

 Let's put this in practice.
 Go to the frame 16 (or wherever you stopped annotating in the previous section), and select the last spot of the right track.
-You can start the semi-automatic tracking by either clicking on the purple button on the tool panel, or by pressing the {% include key content='Shift' %}+{% include key content='A' %} key.
+You can start the semi-automatic tracking by either clicking on the purple button on the tool panel, or by pressing the {% include key keys='Shift|A' %} key.
 The tracking process is updated live.

 How far can it go really depends on the radius you set for the first spot, so results may vary.
 Here is how it looks on a movie: